GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *David Parnas*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts